 In addition to his heavy touring schedule, Azmeh makes time to visit and play music with Syrian children in Jordanian refugee camps.
 He also performs with Yo-Yo Ma’s Silk Road Ensemble and was featured prominently in the documentary Music of Strangers.

 Azmeh’s compositions include several works for solo, orchestra, and chamber groups; film, live illustration, and electronics.
 His discography includes three albums with his ensemble HEWAR, several soundtracks for film and dance, a duo album with pianist Dinuk Wijeratne, and a recent album with his New York Arabic/Jazz quartet.

-Now in its fourth season, the New York chamber music series St Urban has reinvigorated the music salon through daring musical and literary programming, original commissioned works, and outstanding performances in intimate settings, including private homes and the Tenri Cultural Institute.
+Now in its fifth season, the New York chamber music series St Urban has reinvigorated the music salon through daring musical and literary programming, original commissioned works, and outstanding performances in intimate settings, including private homes and the Tenri Cultural Institute.
 At each salon, St Urban audiences meet and engage in discussions with performers, composers and writers to gain a deeper insight into their works and influences.

 St Urban was founded by Lenore Davis who commissioned Azmeh because, “His music is personal, and yet speaks to the entire world.
 The poetry he has selected and his settings transcend politics.
 There is a warmth and elevated humaneness pouring out of his performances and his compositions.”

 April 12th 2017 | FROM REFUGEE CAMPS TO SUMMER CAMP

 Clarinetist Kinan Azmeh and St Urban Concerts to Support the International Rescue Committee’s Refugee Youth Summer Academy in New Jersey